 Plus, it’s just plain delicious!

 More Pumpkin Recipes

-Pumpkin is a surprisingly versatile ingredient that can be used in a lot of different recipes.
+Pumpkin is surprisingly versatile!
+You can use it in a lot of different recipes.
 My favorite pumpkin recipes are desserts, of course, but pumpkin is also very good in soups and casseroles.
+If you loved these pumpkin waffles, try some of our other delicious pumpkin recipes.
 A couple of my favorite pumpkin recipes to make in the fall are Dinner in a Pumpkin and Pumpkin Cobbler.
 Some of my other favorite pumpkin recipes are: